remo2406/fiberhome_github/README.md

 The comments and documentation are in Portuguese, but in case of doubts you can comment.

-Soon I'll make available a Telegram bot integrated with this repository to let you right in the front door to become get your internet provider automated!
+The repository for Telegram Bot to help you even more automate your ONU provision can be acessed in: https://github.com/remo2406/FHTelegramBot